fair-acc/gnuradio4/include/README.md

   ```
   The number, type, and ordering of input and arguments of `process_one(..)` are defined by the port definitions.
 * **case 1b** - non-decimating N-in->N-out mechanic providing bulk access to the input/output data and automatic
-  handling of streaming tags and settings changes (to-be-completed):
+  handling of streaming tags and settings changes:
   ```cpp
   template<typename T, typename R>
   struct user_defined_block : node<user_defined_block, IN<T, 0, N_MAX, "in">, OUT<R, 0, N_MAX, "out">> {